 Wooden Building Element - production of which is a Removal Method.
 CO2 Removal results from the wooden building elements storing the carbon captured by trees.
-The CO2 removal is considered long-term, when used in construction of buildings.
+The CO2 removal is considered long-term, utdated.
+Visit Puro. earth for current wersing when used in construction of buildings.